Content on this page was generated by AI and has not been manually reviewed.

 Does Total VPN support a Kill Switch?

 In most cases yes.
 Enable the Kill Switch in the app’s settings.
 This ensures that if the VPN disconnects unexpectedly, your apps don’t leak traffic.
-Globalprotect vpn not connecting on windows 11 heres how to fix it
+The ultimate guide to a fast vpn for your google tv 2026

 How do I check Total VPN server status?